New Bailiwick Stamps

 The only other two coins in all that time were the three pence with a twelve-sided scalloped edge, produced in 1956 and 1959, and the diamond-shaped with rounded corners ten shillings coin of 1966.
 This commemorated the 900th Anniversary of the Battle of Hastings in 1066 and shows a portrait of William the Conqueror on the reverse.

-As with Jersey and the mainland of Britain, Guernsey adopted a decimal coinage in 1971.
+As with Jersey and the United Kingdom, Guernsey adopted a decimal coinage in 1971.
 The ten new pence and five new pence in cupro-nickel were the usual precursors, introduced in 1968.
 The five pence coin was reduced in size and weight in 1990 and the ten pence followed in 1992.
 A seven-sided fifty new pence was introduced in 1969 and was reduced in size in 1997.
-In bronze there were three denominations, two new pence, one new pence and one new halfpenny, the half new pence only being minted in 1971.
-The word "New" was dropped from the wording on the coins in 1977, much earlier than Jersey and the mainland.
-From 1992 onwards the one pence and two pence were made from copper plated steel.
+In bronze there were three denominations, two new pence, one new penny and one new halfpenny, the half new penny only being minted in 1971.
+The word "New" was dropped from the wording on the coins in 1977, much earlier than Jersey and the U.K. From 1992 onwards the one penny and two pence were made from copper plated steel.
 A seven-sided twenty pence coin was introduced in 1982.
-The one pound note was phased out from 1981 onwards and replaced by a brass coin.

 New Bailiwick Coins